 While at Denison, Tom was a member of Beta Theta Pi and participated in the Denison Campus Government Association.
 His academic and leadership achievements earned him membership in Phi Beta Kappa and Omicron Delta Kappa honoraries.

-He is active in Reunion planning, having volunteered on Class Reunion Committees and Reunion Gift Committees, and he is a co-chair of his class’s 50th Reunion Committee this year.
+He is active in Reunion planning, having volunteered on Class Reunion Committees and Reunion Gift Committees, and he is a co-chair of his class’s 50th Reunion Committee.

 Tom has supported students as a career advisor.
 He provided graceful leadership in times of transition, chairing the search that brought President Dale Knobel to Denison in 1998 and shepherding the board during the arrival of President Adam Weinberg in 2013.
 He and his wife, Ann, a Denison classmate, have hosted countless Denison events in the Columbus area, and they were both notably recognized in May of 2021 for their philanthropic leadership in the Ann and Thomas Hoaglin Wellness Center at Denison, which is scheduled to open in the fall of 2022.